 Data in electronic form which is attached to or logically associated with other data in electronic form and which is used by the signatory to sign.

-We would interpret this to mean you can sign a document simply by scanning your signature or digitally ticking a box in a document.
-Technically, the data is in electronic form and attached to a file, but there are problems with this model which eIDAS is trying to address with this regulation.
+Taking this definition literally, you can sign a document simply by scanning your signature or ticking a box in a document opened on your device of choice.
+Technically, the data is in electronic form and attached to a file, but there are problems with this model which eIDAS is trying to address.

-Under eIDAS, an advanced electronic signature must meet the following requirements:
+Under eIDAS, an AES must meet the following requirements:

 - Be uniquely linked to the signatory